Stock market today: Most stocks on Wall Street are up - ExBulletin

 In overseas markets, stocks were mixed in Asia and slightly higher in Europe.

 China’s economy accelerated in the first three months of the year and beat forecasts as consumers returned to shops and restaurants after anti-COVID restrictions eased.
-The hope is that stronger growth in the world’s second largest economy can help support the global economy as a whole.
+The hope is that stronger growth in the world’s second largest economy can help support the wider global economy.
 Still, some analysts remained cautious.

 This does not dispel doubts about a sustained recovery in growth above 5% and does not adequately confirm the recovery of private sector confidence, essential to inspire a virtuous growth cycle, said Tan Boon Heng. of Mizuho Bank.